retargeting/magento2/README.md

 1. Backup your Magento code and database before removing the module.
 2. Open SSH console of your server navigate to your store root folder:
     * cd path_to_the_store_root_folder
     * php bin/magento module:disable --clear-static-content Retargeting_Tracker
     * php bin/magento module:uninstall Retargeting_Tracker
     * php bin/magento setup:upgrade
     * php bin/magento cache:clean
     * php bin/magento setup:di:compile
+3. Remove all Retargeting_Tracker module files and directories: `rm -rf app/code/Retargeting`
-3. Flush store cache.
+4. Flush store cache.
 Log out from the backend and log in again.

 # This module was developed and tested on Magento: